marcomontalbano/figma-export/README.md

 #### TypeScript

 If you prefer, you can create a `.figmaexportrc.ts` and use TypeScript instead.
-For doing so, you just need to install a few new dependencies in your project,
+For doing so, you just need to install a few new dependencies in your project.

 ```sh
 npm install --save-dev typescript ts-node @types/node @figma-export/types